Attorney General's Office

 FORMAT MANAGEMENT

-Paper: Retain in Office for 30 years after separation of employee or until three years after retirement and then transfer to State Records Center.
+Paper: Retain in Office for 30 years after separation of employee and then transfer to State Records Center.
 Retain in State Records Center for 35 years and then destroy.

 APPRAISAL